sandeepmj/how-to-use-github/README.md

 `git commit -m "your message here"` logs what changes you made.

-`git push origin master` pushes the changes to the master branch.
+`git push origin main` pushes the changes to the main branch.

 `git checkout -b branchName` creates a new branch (you name the branchName whatever you want).